FluffyBullet/exertFitness/README.md

 #### Final stage
 #### Future developments
  1. Objective and target board to be included as part of an app/login feature. (research 1, Routine)
+ 2. Scheduled e-mails to owner of Exert Fitness to advise of users who have updated their calorie counts on the website.

 ## <u>Test & Bugs</u>
  1. Inner HTML removing instantly after applying